Advertisement

 Eat a well-balanced breakfast

-Breakfast has also been associated with more stable blood sugar levels, increased productivity and consumption of less fat and cholesterol throughout the day.
-But, what you eat matters.
-A healthy breakfast should consist of whole grains, lean protein, low-fat dairy and plenty of produce.
+Breakfast has also been associated with improved memory function and a better mood throughout the day.
+And eating breakfast may help keep you from getting too hungry, which may lead to overeating later.
+But what you eat matters.
+A healthy breakfast may consist of whole grains, lean protein, low-fat dairy, as well as fruit and vegetables.

 No time to cook in the morning?
-Overnight oatmeal makes a great grab-and-go breakfast option.
-In a mason jar, combine equal parts rolled oats and low-fat or non-dairy milk, a tablespoon of almond butter and a serving of your favorite berries.
-Place in your fridge overnight, and enjoy in the morning.
+Overnight oatmeal is one easy to prepare breakfast option.
+In a mason jar, combine equal parts rolled oats and low-fat or non-dairy milk, a tablespoon of almond butter, and a serving of your favorite berries.
+Place in your fridge overnight, and it is ready to eat by morning.

 writing down recipes